-The cost of lithium ion batteries (the most common type storage paired with solar) has fallen rapidly as manufacturing has scaled up to support both electric grid applications and electric vehicles.
-For distributed projects, storage can address issues, help customers manage the move toward time-of-use (TOU) pricing and later TOU periods, and give system owners access to the power from their solar panels for more hours of the day.
+The cost of lithium-ion batteries (the most common type of storage paired with solar) has fallen rapidly as manufacturing has scaled up to support both electric grid applications and electric vehicles.
+For distributed projects, storage can help customers manage the move toward time-of-use (TOU) pricing and later TOU periods and give system owners access to the power from their solar panels for more hours of the day.

-Many SEIA members view storage as a business growth opportunity.
-While there is certainly plenty of room for growth of stand-alone solar in most states, the long-term success of the solar industry and its ability to scale beyond about 20% of total electricity generation depends on the cost-effective integration of storage.1
+Many solar companies view storage as a business growth opportunity.
+While there is certainly plenty of room for growth of stand-alone solar in most states, the long-term success of the solar industry and its ability to scale beyond about 20% of total electricity generation depends on the cost-effective integration of storage.

 SEIA strongly supports the creation of an Investment Tax Credit (ITC) for energy storage.
-SEIA lobbied hard to get an ITC for storage added to tax reform legislation and will continue to push for that with our congressional allies.
+SEIA is lobbying aggressively to ensure legislation that extends the ITC to energy storage technologies moves through Congress.

 SEIA is providing top level communications and lobbying for storage.
 We are educating members of Congress and the administration, as well as the general public, about how solar + storage can transform the energy landscape.

 SEIA advocates on behalf of competitive storage at all scales and across market segments.
 Areas of focus include: